awslabs/mlspace/frontend/src/shared/auth/README.md

 # Authentication Hooks and Utilities

-This directory contains authentication hooks, components, and utilities for the MLSpace BFF (Backend for Frontend) authentication system.
+This directory contains authentication hooks, components, and utilities for the MLSpace enhanced authentication system.

 ## Overview